 Picnic in nature

-From the parking lot by the Ankogelbahn cable car station and to Schwussnerhütte (farmers cottage) it’s approx. 3.9 kilometres.
-Moreover, it is not possible to get lost if you just follow the gravel road all the way.
-You can either get something to eat and drink at the mountain restaurant at the end of the road or bring your own.
+From the parking lot by the Ankogelbahn cable car station to Schwussnerhütte (farmers’ cottage), it’s approx. 3.9 kilometres.
+Moreover, getting lost is impossible if you follow the gravel road all the way.
+You can get something to eat and drink at the mountain restaurant at the end of the road or bring your own.
 We opted for a picnic along the way.
-There are some lovely places next to the road, where you find benches.
+Some lovely places are next to the road, where you find benches.
 Perfect for a picnic and to enjoy nature.
-Nonetheless, the Schwussnerhütte serves food and drink, if you didn’t bring anything.
+Nonetheless, if you don’t bring anything, the Schwussnerhütte serves food and drink.
 There are signposts by the car park and at the portal with the opening hours.

 Learning trail

-You can also take a slightly longer route and get away from the gravel road, by following the Naturlehrweg Seebachtal (Nature learning trail).
+You can also take a slightly longer route and get away from the gravel road by following the Naturlehrweg Seebachtal (Nature learning trail).
 It is a marked trail on the other side of the river (south side), which is a bit rougher and follows the terrain, but not difficult to walk.
-Along the trail, info plaquettes are explaining the nature around you.
-We suggest you take the nature trail inwards to Schwussnerhütte and follow the gravel road back to the parking lot.
+Along the trail, info plaquettes explain the nature around you.
+We suggest you take the nature trail to Schwussnerhütte and follow the gravel road to the parking lot.

 ADVERTISEMENT